You are here

 Student ID Cards

 All on-campus graduate students are required to possess a current university identification card.
 In addition to serving as a library card, it is used for general identification throughout the campus, which includes extracurricular events covered by the community activities fee and the dining hall.
-This card may be obtained from the Office of Student Standards, Elwell Hall, phone number 570-389-5410.
+This card may be obtained from the Dean of Students Office, phone number 570-389-5410.

 It is the student's responsibility to register any vehicle driven onto the Bloomsburg University campus and parked during daytime hours.
 After 5 pm, parking permits are not required.
 Vehicle registration info.